-Summary: I recall years ago hearing a song with the phrase “me and Jesus got a good thing goin'.”
+- Summary: I recall years ago hearing a song with the phrase “me and Jesus got a good thing goin'.”
 At first glance that sounds positive (except for the bad grammar).
 But taken wrongly, that attitude can become anti-Scriptural — what I call “the old ‘Me and Jesus’ Syndrome”!
-The spiritual lone wolf.
+The spiritual "loner," the lone wolf Christian.

 In the fresh Pentecostal revival of Acts 2, thousands came to repentance and to personal, saving faith in Jesus Christ (Acts 2:38-41).
 God in His wisdom did not leave them to flounder alone in their new Christian faith.
 No, but rather He immediately grafted them into the family of believers in Jerusalem — “And the Lord added to the church daily such as should be saved” (Acts 2:47b, KJV) ... “those who were being saved” [NIV].
-New converts were “added to the church”, not left alone to develop the habit of what I call “the old ‘me and Jesus’ syndrome” which is unfortunately embraced by too many Christians.
+New converts were “added to the church”, not left alone to develop the habit of what I call “the old ‘me and Jesus’ syndrome” which is unfortunately embraced by many who, to their own hurt, become lone wolf Christians.

 The Lord takes individuals who enter into His great salvation and plants them into the fellowship of the church.
 In Jerusalem, the new believers were grafted in among the existing believers, and together “...they continued stedfastly in the apostles’ doctrine and fellowship, and in breaking of bread, and in prayers” (Acts 2:42, KJV).

 1 John 1:3, 7 We proclaim to you what we have seen and heard, so that you also may have fellowship with us.
 And our fellowship is with the Father and with his Son, Jesus Christ....
 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus, his Son, purifies us from all sin.